gjwgit/wajig/README.rst

 ----------

 Wajig is available in the Debian and Ubuntu repositories.
-On Ubuntu, where sudo is set up by default
+On Ubuntu, with a user set up with sudo:

 .. code:: consoles